Sausage Gravy and Biscuits Skillet + Video

 What is sawmill gravy?

-Usually served with biscuits, it’s a simple mixture of meat drippings, flour, and milk or cream.
+You’ll also usually find biscuits with sausage gravy, which is made from a simple mixture of meat drippings, flour, and milk or cream.

-Originally, cornmeal was used instead of flour, which gave it a gritty texture.
+Originally, cornmeal was used instead of flour, which gave the gravy a gritty texture.
 In fact, loggers used to accuse the cooks of putting sawdust in the sauce because of that!

 Enjoy!